Claim: Application of Vicks VapoRub to the soles of the feet effectively counters nighttime cough.

 The e-mail suggests that NRC has conducted research comparing the effectiveness of prescription cough medicines in children to alternative therapies like acupressure.
 However, our databases indicate that no such studies involving Vicks VapoRub have been conducted at NRC.
 It is rare for NRC to engage in research into alternate applications of medications.

-However, while the NRC has neither researched the claim that slathering VapoRub on a child's feet will alleviate nighttime cough nor endorses the practice, that particular home cure has been proffered by people in the health industry prior to this March 2007 e-mail.
-(The e-mail, by the
+However, while the NRC has neither researched the claim slathering VapoRub on a child's feet will alleviate nighttime cough nor endorses the practice, that particular home cure had been proffered by many people in the health industry prior to the March 2007e-mail.
+(That e-mail, by the

 way, refers to that body as the "Canada Research Council," but its proper name is the "National Research Council Canada.")

-Vicks' usage instructions state nothing about slathering their VapoRub product on one's feet; instead, they instruct those looking for temporary relief of cough due to common cold to rub a thick layer of the salve onto their chests and throats.
-Some health agencies have advised that camphor-containing products should not be used on children and should only be used in accordance with the directions on their labels:
+Vicks' usage instructions state nothing about slathering its VapoRub product on one's feet; instead, they instruct those looking for temporary relief of cough due to common cold to rub a thick layer of the salve onto their chests and throats.
+And contrary to the instructions outlined in the e-mailed advisory, some health agencies have warned camphor-containing products should not be used on children and should be used only in accordance with the directions on their labels:

 The [New York City] Health Department warned New York City parents and caregivers to keep products containing camphor away from children.
 Some camphor products can be toxic to children when accidentally ingested or excessively applied to skin.
 Three recent cases of seizures associated with camphor have been confirmed in the Bronx.
 All three children have recovered.
 The Health Department is investigating seven additional cases suspected to be associated with camphor.